slimrivermoi/slimrivermoi/README.md

 - 🌱 I am learning **Python**.
 I would like to learn Javascript, web development and Machine Learning.
 - 💪 My strengths: I want to use my rich experience in HR and change management.
-- 🤔 Need help: I’m looking for help from others who have been successfully changed their career from other feilds to tech.
+- 🤔 Need help: I’m looking for help from others who have been successfully changed their career from other fields to tech.